This page contains the latest known information and advice for adult care providers in Somerset.

 Most people with coronavirus have at least one of these symptoms.

 The Government launched a new NHS Test and Trace service on 28/05/2020.
 The service is expected to evolve over the coming weeks and further information will be added as it becomes available.

-A summary has been produced of Coronavirus (COVID-19) tests available for adult social care in England (HM Government, 29/12/2020) that details the different requirements for each type of service.
-Please note that the references to ‘Tier 4’ within it currently apply while we remain in a national lockdown and that there is a separate summary for Coronavirus (COVID-19) testing in a suspected or confirmed outbreak in care homes (HM Government and NHS Test and Trace, 16/02/2021).
+A summary has been produced of Coronavirus (COVID-19) tests available for adult social care in England (HM Government, updated 24/03/2021) that details the different requirements for each type of service.
+This is part of the Coronavirus (COVID-19) testing for adult social care settings pack of guidance (Department of Health and Social Care, updated 09/07/2021).